swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 [Up To Schedule](../../README.md) - Back To [Write Code for People I](../variables_and_types/Readme.md) - Forward to [Don't Repeat Yourself](../functions_and_modules/Readme.md)

-# Don't repeat yourself
-## Python: Loops, Functions & Modules
+# Don't repeat yourself: Loops, Functions & Modules

 **Based on Lecture Materials By: Milad Fatenejad and Katy Huff**

 We will  continue with one of the most important principles of programming: "Don't repeat yourself".
 We will see how instead of copying and pasting statements with slight modifications we can use loops.
 Then we will learn how functions allow us to pack sections of code into reusable parts.
-Finally we will use
 We will finish with a lot of interesting and sometime challenging examples and exercises.

 Pasting into iPython